ozgurulukir/cicada/docs/PR_INDEXING.md

 - Authenticated: 5,000 requests/hour
 - GraphQL batching: ~1 request per 10 PRs (vs 3 per PR with REST)
 - Can index ~2,500 PRs per hour (vs ~80 PRs with REST)
-- Use `--incremental` for subsequent updates to minimize API calls
+- Incremental updates are used by default; use `--clean` only when needed

 ## MCP Tools